 Get the Word Out

 The more shoppers interested in your car, the stronger your negotiating position will be.
 Sell your car here at CarGurus.
 Put an ad up on Craigslist.
 Post your for-sale listing on Facebook and Twitter.
 Add it to your TikTok channel, for Pete’s sake.
 If you’re interested in paid advertising, you can also look at websites like eBay Motors or Autotrader.
 The point is, you want to make sure everybody knows you have a car for sale.
 And remember, should you list on CarGurus, you can take advantage of our CarGurus Pay digital transaction service, even if you find your buyer on a different site.
 Just point them in the direction of your CarGurus listing and have them reach out there to get started!

 Imagine you’re in the market for a car yourself (you just might be… after all, you’re looking to sell your current vehicle).
 You’ve identified a nice-looking example for sale by owner, and the price looks right.
 The trouble is, in describing the car, the seller has written only, “Call me,” followed by his or her phone number.
 In today’s Internet age, no one wants to enter that kind of situation blind.
 If the seller had written a thoughtful and descriptive paragraph or two on the car, wouldn’t you be more interested in calling?

-Including a comprehensive, well-written description in your vehicle’s listing can hook shoppers—and make them more willing to fork over their hard-earned cash in exchange for your car.
+Including a comprehensive, well-written description in your vehicle’s listing can hook shoppers—and make them more willing to come take it for a test drive (and eventually fork over their hard-earned cash in exchange for your car).

 Worse than a brief, uninformative description is a dishonest one.
 If your car has any mechanical or cosmetic faults, be sure to document them in your listing.
 Take plenty of high-quality photos—including ones that show any dents and dings.
 It may seem counterintuitive, but you’ll attract more legitimately interested shoppers if you present your car truthfully.